yabln/projet_python_M4105C/README.md

 # projet_python_M4105C

 ## Quick description
-  This repo contains a project which we are doing
+  This repository contains a project which we are doing for our software production technologies course.
+  The website will allow you to display the sports installations, equipments and activities of the Pays de la Loire region, while making searching through them easier.
+We also aim to offer the possibility to display the results on a map.

 ## How to get the source files